The University of California has introduced a new systemwide logo in past months, sparking criticism more recently from students and alumni.

 The UC found a lack of consistency with the original logo, and aimed to modernize its design to go along with systemwide outreach in the state, said UC spokeswoman Dianne Klein.

-But the new logo has prompted criticism from the UC community, as well as the creation of an online petition on Change.org, called “University of California: Stop the new UC logo,” which has gone viral through Twitter and Facebook over the weekend.
+The new logo has prompted an online petition on Change.org, called “University of California: Stop the change of the UC logo.”

-The petition, which started Friday, had received 35,756 signatures ““ including those of students and alumni ““ as of 7 p.m.
-Sunday.
+The petition, started Friday, had received 25,363 signatures ““ including those of students and alumni ““ as of 7:17 p.m.
+Saturday.

-“The newly redesigned monogram of the University of California, while attempting to be modern, loses the prestige and elegance of the current seal,” the petition states.
-The petition also urges signers to ask the UC Board of Regents to consider an “alternative solution.”
+“The newly redesigned logo of the University of California, while attempting to be modern, loses the prestige and elegance of the current logo,” the petition states.
+The petition also asks signers to appeal to the UC Board of Regents to consider an “alternative solution.”

 The University is open to the feedback it has received about the new logo, Klein said.